I’m thoroughly convinced the beauty of the Georgia coast is one of the best-kept secrets on earth.

 Sure, everyone who lives here knows how stunning it is, but outsiders don’t seem to have a clue.

-From shrimp boats shrouded in fog docked along the banks of the Altamaha River to the quiet back river beach on Tybee Island, Georgia to wild horses roaming the windswept dunes of Cumberland Island, the Georgia coast is largely free from commercialism and a nature lover’s dream.
+From shrimp boats shrouded in fog docked along the banks of the Altamaha River to the quiet back river beach on Tybee Island, Georgia to wild horses roaming the windswept dunes of Cumberland Island, our coastline is largely free from commercialism and a nature lover’s dream.

 Since I’m often asked the best places to visit along the Georgia coast, I thought I’d break down the different options and list a few of my favorites to help you decide where to go!

 Quick Facts About the Georgia Coast